sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

                     then this command has to be rendered using command_render_cb.

-5. Attribute       command_render_cb
+5. Attribute       render_command_cb

   Syntax            String

-  Example           command_render_cb = 'bgp_confederation '
+  Example           render_command_cb = 'bgp_confederation '

   Attribute to XML  COMMAND
   element

   Explanation       In case where the CLI COMMAND or PARAM does not have direct mapping to a table attribute in the DB, the CLI developer has the option to form the
                     command in a python callback or jinja template.
-The developer has to map this tag value to a callback or a template name.
+The developer has to map this tag value to a callback or a jinja template name.
                     The mapping is to be provided in file CLI/acioner/show_config_data.py In most cases, the command rendering is short and can be done efficiently in python.
                     A jinja template has overhead of loading which increases linearly with file size.
                     For command rendering it is recommended to implement it in python.

-6. Attribute       view_render_cb
+6. Attribute       render_view_cb

   Syntax            String

-  Example           view_render_cb = 'bgp_neighbor'
+  Example           render_view_cb = 'bgp_neighbor'

   Attribute to XML  COMMAND
   element